timoxley/stitchup/README.markdown

 #Browser-side require(), minifier & packager for CommonJS modules

-Easily compress and package Javascript or Coffeescript CommonJS modules using this handy commandline tool (even for non-NodeJS projects!).
+Easily package and minify Javascript & Coffeescript CommonJS modules using this handy commandline tool (even for non-NodeJS projects).

-All common JS modules in the supplied directory will be compressed and compiled into a single javascript file, and can then be utilized via synchronous, browser-side require().
+CommonJS modules in the supplied directory are minified into a single javascript file, and can be imported inside the browser via synchronous `require()`.

 StitchUp wraps the amazing stitch library https://github.com/sstephenson/stitch Thanks heaps sstephenson.

-Compression & Minification is provided by the uglify library https://github.com/mishoo/UglifyJS/.
+Minification is provided by the uglify library https://github.com/mishoo/UglifyJS/

 ##Installation
     $ npm install -g stitchup